 This section presents the GHG emissions for the transportation sector, specifically from all on-road trips (including cars, trucks, buses, etc.) that have occurred within City limits.
 This section provides activity data and emissions estimates for baseline year 2010 and 2018.
-Transportation emissions were calculated using the origin-destination methodology and the data sources were the 2015 Sonoma County Transportation Authority Travel Model and EMFAC 2017.
+Transportation emissions were calculated using the origin-destination methodology and the data sources were the 2010 and 2015 Sonoma County Transportation Authority Travel Models and EMFAC 2017.
 Vehicle miles traveled estimates for both years were converted to GHG emissions using the 2017 Emissions Factor (EMFAC) model.
 EMFAC represents the state's current understanding of motor vehicle travel activities and associated emission levels from on-road vehicles including cars, trucks, and buses in California.
 Though the Sonoma-Marin Area Rail Transit (SMART) began service in August 2017, its emissions are not captured in the city's inventory due to the use of the SCTA's 2015 model.

-Table A-5 shows that VMT has increased in Petaluma by 42% from 2010 to 2018 and associated GHG emissions have increased by only 20%.
-VMT may have increased as people commute longer distances to work, which is an overall trend in the Bay Area.
-The smaller increase in emissions compared to VMT is a factor of State and Federal regulations including improved fuel efficiency standards and low carbon fuel standards.
+Table A-5 shows that VMT has increased in Petaluma by 42% from 2010 to 2018 and associated GHG emissions increased by only 20%.
+The large jump in VMT is due to the recalibration of employment-related land use data over time used in the transportation models.

+Though the VMT increase can be attributed to the modelling, the trend of smaller gains in emissions compared to VMT is a factor of State and Federal regulations including improved fuel efficiency standards and low carbon fuel standards.
 Emissions have also increased slower than VMT due to an increasingly efficient overall fleet of vehicles within the city (including an increased uptake of electric, hybrid, and high efficiency vehicles).
 In 2018, there were more electric vehicle sales in Sonoma County than any previous year.